WFBL 2014 PENNANT / WILDCARD RACE

 You should check to ensure that all players you control have your club initials next to them on the Master, and that no player has your initials whom you do not control.

 Check that your players have the proper MLB team assignment.
 Check that their position eligibility for WFBL purposes is listed properly for all Majors-eligible players.

 Check your players DL status, and ensure that if a player is activated in MLB, that you activate him immediately in WFBL.

-If a player gets traded or otherwise changes MLB org's, ensure that the site is updated to reflect that new designation.
+If a player gets traded or otherwise changes their MLB team, ensure that this site is updated to reflect that new club designation.

 You should likewise check the CBS site during the season to ensure that all player information there reflects properly, especially your current starting lineup.
 Also ensure that any players listed as under your control actually are, and let the Commissioner know if any player you do control is not listed, but appears to be in the CBS database.
 In the off-season, ensure that any moves you make to clean up your roster are reflected at CBS as well.

 Let the Commissioner know immediately of any needed adjustments that come to your attention.
 Paying close attention to your individual roster and the entire league is what helps keep the WFBL running smoothly.